kyletolle/the-mechanism-collection/index.md

 With the All broken, and the Song quiet, a great period of silence followed and accompanied the Void, during which little happened.

 The Elemental Bits shot through the Void and traveled long and unimpeded.
-However slightly, the Song resonated and pulsated and focused within them;
+The Song remained within them; resonating, pulsating, imparting energy.
-imparting the Bits Energy and increasing their momentum.
 They flew about and collided, as chance allowed, and one bit grew to two as they struck and stuck.

-Over an incalculable expanse of time, there arose a multitudinous set of Bits.
-The Song working in these groups to bind, build heat, and inspire socialization.
-The collections grew larger, more energetic, and more numerous.
+Time bore groups in which the resonating Song grew slightly, built heat, and initiated socialization.
 A frenzy.
-Heat buildup so intense it reached a critical point.
-A conglomerate erupted into a furnace - collapsed, bound, and inseparable.
+Energy increased exponentially; so intense it reached the critical point.
+Thus, the conglomerate erupted into a furnace - collapsed, bound, and inseparable.

-The stars brought the Song back to a noticeable hum.
-Throughout the entire Void were these flashpoints reached.
+As these flashpoints formed across the void, stars were birthed and the Song became a hum once more.
 The light sources drew crowds of those masses not large enough to ignite on their own.
 Luminescence poured out to those fledgling spheres which drew near and orbited; the planets.

 The pitch of the Song shifted and the satellites reacted.
-The Song's measures expanded and contracted the planets; forming stretches, wrinkles, and rifts on the surfaces.
-Giving each a unique aspect.
+The Song's measures expanded and contracted the planets; formed stretches, wrinkles, and rifts on the surfaces that gave each a unique aspect.

 The Song pervaded from shell to core and the clumps did still grow warm.
 At their boundary, where the planets and Void met, the surface Bits